hoangduytran/blender-manual/manual/addons/rigging/rigify/basics.rst

   they are almost useless if you plan to make facial animation through shape keys.
   Consider removing face features from your character if they aren't really needed.
   If you don't need the face all the face bones can be deleted.
-  All the face bones are on the first armature layer by default.
+  All the face bones are in the *Face* armature bone collection by default.
-  You can select them by displaying only bone layer 1, selecting all of its content and then deleting the bones in Edit Mode to correctly remove the face.
+  You can select them by displaying only that collection, selecting all of its content and then deleting the bones in Edit Mode to correctly remove the face.

   If you want to scale all the face bones at once, consider scaling the face master bone in Pose Mode (see Pose Mode matching method).
   The face master bone is placed in the same position of the head bone.
-  To select it easily, hide all other bone layers.
+  To select it easily, hide all other bone collections.

   For more tips, see the :doc:`Positioning Guide </addons/rigging/rigify/bone_positioning>`.